RyanColl/COMP-3330-week2-ammended/README.md

 ### Typescript

-Typescript is involved in the project, but do not worry, simply using ```js npm install``` when you enter the project solves any sort of dependency problems.
+Typescript is involved in the project, but do not worry, simply using ``` npm install``` when you enter the project solves any sort of dependency problems.
 To install typescript in a react-app of your own, visit this [link.](https://create-react-app.dev/docs/adding-typescript/)

 ### Ternary